-New buildings and additions and alterations to buildings adjoining the residential zone must comply with the Height in Relation to Boundary performance standard of that residential zone, along the adjoining boundary (see Rule 15.6.6.1).
+Buildings and structures adjoining the residential zone must comply with the Height in Relation to Boundary performance standard of that residential zone, along the adjoining boundary (see Rule 15.6.6.1).

 - a.
-Maximum height for new buildings and structures, and additions and alterations must not exceed 22m above ground level. - b.
+Maximum height for new buildings and structures, and additions and alterations, must not exceed 22m above ground level. - b.
 Rooftop structures are exempt from the performance standard for maximum height provided they do not exceed the maximum height limit by more than 5m. - c.
-New buildings and structures, and additions and alterations must not exceed 10m in height within 20m of a residential zone, Recreation Zone or a school. - d.
+Buildings and structures must not exceed 10m in height within 20m of a residential zone, Recreation Zone or a school. - d.
 Activities that contravene this performance standard are restricted discretionary activities.